noiseprotocol/noise_spec/extensions/ext_forward_secrecy.md

 It is possible to imagine that `25519+448` might create a virtual DH function that is transparent to the rest of the Noise implementation.
-Public keys would be concatencations of the underlying values and `DH(x, ry)` operations would transparently concatenate the outputs into a single input to `MixKey()`.
+Public keys would be concatenations of the underlying values and `DH(x, ry)` operations would transparently concatenate the outputs into a single input to `MixKey()`.